 To remove this course from your record, you must submit a written petition to the Registrar's Office.

-I need to get official enrollment verification of my student status.
-Where do I go?
 Enrollment verification may be provided upon request to students for the purposes of health and auto insurance, credit card application, employment application, and scholarship application.
 An enrollment verification usually includes the following information:

 Official written verification of your enrollment or registration status can be obtained from the Office of the Registrar.
 Complete a Verification of Enrollment form.
 You must complete and sign the form authorizing what information may be released.
 Please allow 3 business days to process verifications.

-How do I restrict information from my record (name and address for example) from being released?
 You can restrict information by filling out a FERPA release form, which can be obtained from the Registrar's Office.